 For all of The Network’s services, our clinical experts develop Individualized Service Plans (ISPs) that are continually monitored, measured, and adjusted as each person reaches new heights.

-Enhancing Quality of Life for People with I/DD
+Enhancing Quality of Life for People with Intellectual and Developmental Disabilities

 Our comprehensive continuous quality improvement program helps us continually assess the impact of our services on the lives of the individuals we support.
 To help ensure that we are meeting our commitments to those we serve, we administer a rigorous survey process that focuses on metrics and data to help inform and enhance the delivery of services.